efenacigiray/slate/source/index.html.md

 sort_order  | integer       | Order of the story group.
 settings    | object        | Additonal story group settings. status      | integer       | Status of the story group.
 Only ACTIVE story groups will be displayed by SDK.<br>Possible values: <br>`ACTIVE = 1`,<br>`PASSIVE = 2`,<br>`CAP_REACHED = 3`,<br>`END_DATE_REACHED = 4`,<br>`ARCHIVED = 9`
-views       | integer       | View count of the story group. ts_start    | date          | Start date of the story group.
+views       | integer       | View count of the story group. <br><small>Will be filled by system, do not post this field when creating / updating a story.</small>
+ts_start    | date          | Start date of the story group.
 Story group will not be displayed by SDK if this date is not reached. ts_end      | date          | End date of the story group.
 Story group will not be displayed by SDK after this date is reached.
-Set as `null` if you do not want to set an end date. ts_created  | date          | Date story group was created. ts_updated  | date          | Date story group was updated.
+Set as `null` if you do not want to set an end date. ts_created  | date          | Date story group was created. <br><small>Will be filled by system, do not post this field when creating / updating a story.</small>
+ts_updated  | date          | Date story group was updated. <br><small>Will be filled by system, do not post this field when creating / updating a story.</small>

 ## Create a Story Group